Genez-io/genezio-documentation/docs/frameworks/nitrojs.md

 genezio deploy
 ```

-If your application uses environment variables, you can deploy them using the following command:
+If your application use environment variables, you can deploy them using the following command:

 ```bash
 genezio deploy --env <path-to-your-env-file>
 ```

 :::info
-You need to deploy your environment variables a single time.
+You need to deploy your environment variables single time.
 After that, you can deploy your project without the `--env` flag.
 :::

 For more information about environment variables, you can check the [official documentation](/docs/project-structure/backend-environment-variables.md).

+## Test your app

+After deploying your application, you can test it to ensure it's running correctly.
+To verify that your Express.js app is working, open a web browser and navigate to the URL provided for your deployed function.

+This URL can be found in the deployment output under the `Functions Deployed` section.

+Additionally, you can monitor and manage your app through the [Genezio App Dashboard](https://app.genez.io/dashboard).
+The dashboard URL, also provided after deployment, allows you to access comprehensive views of your project's status and logs.

+You can find this URL in the deployment output under the `App Dashboard URL` section.

 ### Support <a href="#support" id="support"></a>